-- A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - A drug test on a newborn is NOT required by law. - If a drug test for a newborn is positive, then the provider must report to the Department of Job and Family Services. - This required report does NOT apply to cannabis use. - This required report does NOT apply to use of methadone, buprenorphine, or other prescription medications if taken as prescribed.
+- A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - A drug test on a newborn is NOT required by law. - If a drug test for a newborn is positive, then the provider must report to the Department of Job and Family Services.
+104 - This required report does NOT apply to cannabis use unless the pregnant person is under 21. - This required report does NOT apply to use of methadone, buprenorphine, or other prescription medications if taken as prescribed.

-Oklahoma 96
+Oklahoma 105

-- A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - A drug test on a newborn is NOT required by law. - If a physician, surgeon, or other healthcare professional involved in prenatal care does drug test an infant, they must report to the Department of Human Services if the infant tests positive for alcohol or a controlled dangerous substance. - This does include prescribed medications like methadone and buprenorphine, as well as cannabis.
+- A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - A drug test on a newborn is NOT required by law. - If a physician, surgeon, or other healthcare professional involved in prenatal care does drug test an infant, they must report to the Department of Human Services if the infant tests positive for alcohol or a controlled dangerous substance.106 - This does include prescribed medications like methadone and buprenorphine, as well as cannabis.107